-Medically Complex Children's Waiver

-The Medically Complex Children's (MCC)

-waiver is a special program for children 0 to

-age 21.
-The program serves children with a

-serious medical condition or illness expected

-to last 12 months or more.
-A serious

-condition or illness generally requires

-intensive monitoring by a medical specialist.

-For more information about the MCC waiver

-program, please call 1-803-898-2043.
+Medically Complex Children's (MCC) Waiver The Medically Complex Children's (MCC) waiver is a special program for medically complex children, up to age 18.
+The MCC waiver is for children with a serious illness or condition expected to last at least 12 months.
+This illness or condition generally makes the child dependent upon comprehensive medical, nursing and health supervision or intervention as established by state medical criteria.
+Please call 1-803-898-2577 for more information.

-Children's Rehabilitative Services Children's Rehabilitative Services can give your child needed care for a special illness or handicap through this program run by the South Carolina Department of Health and Environmental Control
+Children's Rehabilitative Services (CRS) Children's Rehabilitative Services (CRS) can give your child needed care for a special illness or handicap through this program run by the South Carolina Department of Health and Environmental Control.
 For more information, call the main office of the Children and Youth with Special Health Care Needs program at 1-803-898-0784.

-Family Connection of South Carolina

-Family Connection of South Carolina helps parents connect with other people who have a child with special needs.
+Family Connection of South Carolina Family Connection of SC helps parents connect with other people who have a child with special needs.